ASTR 2P42:

 Important: Announcements from the professor, containing crucial information and ongoing updates about the course, will be posted throughout the term on Microsoft Teams, in the "General" channel.
 To make sure you get notified of these announcements, please go to the course Teams site, click on the three dots to the right of "General", then go to "Channel notifications" and choose the option "All activity", as shown in this screenshot: (In the screenshot the channel name is "Announcements", but it works the same for any channel.)

-How to enable announcements notifications
+How to enable announcement notifications

 It is your responsibility to follow the announcements and read all of them thoroughly on a regular basis.
 No accommodations will be made for students who fail to satisfy the course requirements due to not reading the professor's announcements!

-About the professor
+About the professor ^

 The professor for this course is Dr. Barak Shoshany (ħe/ħim).
 I did my BSc in mathematics and physics at Tel Aviv University in Israel and my MSc and PhD at Perimeter Institute for Theoretical Physics in Waterloo, Ontario.
 I then taught at the University of Toronto for a short time.
-I joined Brock University as Assistant Professor in September 2020, and I also teach scientific computing at McMaster University.
+I joined Brock University as Assistant Professor in September 2020, and I also regularly teach scientific computing at McMaster University.

 I am a theoretical, mathematical, and computational physicist.
 My research focuses on the nature of time and causality in general relativity and quantum mechanics, as well as symbolic and high-performance scientific computing.
+I'm always happy to talk about my research, and theoretical physics in general, so please feel free to ask me about it, both in and out of class!

-Schedule and lectures
+Schedule and lectures ^

 The course will take place during the Winter 2023 term, from January 9 to April 7, 2023.
 There will be two 1.5-hour lectures every week: